Lavasa: Future plans

 Lavasa has established a pattern of promoting planned partnerships with prestigious, overseas institutions that do not ultimately see fruition.
 Oxford University had at one point associated itself with the project, but other, name-brand plans including future sports facilities have yet to be officially cancelled.

 The city has a better track record when it comes to construction; some sections are complete today.
 It is thought that Lavasa will not be finished before 2030, however.
 When fully built, its total population may be 200,000, and it will consist of four or five towns built on seven hills.
 The first of these, Dasve, was initially slated to be complete by 2010 although some residences there were still under construction as of 2013.
 Mugaon, the second town, may be finished in 2013, and as of May, 2013, construction continues.
 Work on this town began in mid-2012.
 In 2013, the chairman of the construction company building the project confirmed that Lavasa will include four large towns.

+Insolvency

+On August 30, 2018, the NCLT Mumbai Bench admitted an insolvency petition against Lavasa Corp.
+Ltd. (subsidiary of Hindustan Construction Co.
+Ltd) filed by one of its creditors, Raj Infrastructure Development (India) Pvt.
+Ltd.

-As of 2023, the city's acquisition was approved by the National Company Law Tribunal to Darwin Platform Infrastructure for ₹1,814 crore.
+As of 2023, the city's acquisition was approved by the National Company Law Tribunal to Darwin Platform Infrastructure Limited (DPIL) for ₹1,814 crore.

+In September 2024, the NCLT scrapped the DPIL resolution plan and directed a fresh insolvency proceeding, taking the situation of development of Lavasa to the same as in 2018.